The guidances have been written by AZSAB members and it covers all necessary information and tips for incoming students

 CoL is high, but QoL is high too.
 My monthly spendings per months as a student:

-• 200 euros for food (excluding restaurants or deliveries).
+• 350-400 euros for food (excluding restaurants or deliveries).
 Food quality here is good, but with some exceptions.
 European Union controls many farmers and food producers, so you can be sure that your vegetables, fruits, and anything you buy to eat are controlled and no dirt included.
 On the other hand, I really don’t like meat here.
 Some of my friends don’t like tomatoes.
 It is about personal taste of course, but you can forget about abundant food flavors as it is in Azerbaijan.
+The largest supermarket chain in the Netherlands is Albert Heijn, with around 100 locations only in Amsterdam.
+However, Voordeelmarkt and Lidl are considered cheaper.
+Even cheaper options are Turkish and Moroccan stores, especially for fruits, vegetables, and meat products.

 • A one-time date in a restaurant will cost you around 15-40 euros per person.
 Even though food in supermarkets is not as tasty as in Azerbaijan, there are many international food restaurants, especially in Amsterdam.
 You can find almost any kitchen in the world.
 Last year there is a fetish towards vegan food, and you can have great fast-food made entirely from plants.
 Even though I don’t buy meat in supermarkets, I always order meat food in high-end restaurants, because it is just different quality, but of course, costs much more.

 • 60-100 euros for transportation, usually to work and university.
 Sometimes, if I travel to another city, I would spend extra 15-20 euros one way.
 But note that public transportation is one of the best in the world, especially the timing.
 I use google maps all the time when I use any type of public transportation because everything runs like a clock.
-Also, I get my work-related transportation costs back, so my monthly expenditure is actually minimum, especially during corona times.
+Also, I get my work-related transportation costs back, so my monthly expenditure is actually minimal.
+If you are decisive on using public transport, I recommend you to get your personal OV-chipkaart and get a monthly subscription as soon as you get to the Netherlands.
+If you are using public transport every day, having no subscription will generally cost you twice as much.
 If you live close to university or work, I suggest buying a bike instead, because bike lanes are everywhere – from highways to forests.
 Amsterdam is called City Of Bikes because there are more bikes than people!

-• 450 rent.
+• 650 rent.
 I talked about the renting issues above, but here I will add that many new residential places are being built around Amsterdam and the city center.
 I personally like apartments, but typical dutch houses are also great, especially if you share with fellow students.
+Note that housing prices are very fluctuating and thus, this cost might be higher for you.

 Apart from dutch cheese, many people associate Amsterdam with a city of sins.
 Indeed, you can find many coffee shops, casinos, escort-hotels around, but I assure you that these are mainly for tourists, especially from non-EU countries.
 I know only a few dutch people who use marijuana often, most of them use it maybe once a year, just to “chill”.
 Indeed, it helps to relax, but abusing it would push towards addiction.
 Hard drugs are, unfortunately, easy to find as well, but this is illegal in all of the Netherlands.
 Nevertheless, the crime and drug addiction rate is quite low.
 There are also free drug facilities in the Netherlands that help people to recover.